 - 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively.
-The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in September (5th and 19th September 2009).
-The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 13th and 15th September 2009 during the reporting month.
-Water samples were taken on 14th September 2009. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
-Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 No chemical application was applied during the reporting month.
+The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in September and October (28th September and 15th October 2009).
+The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal was hoisted on 30th September 2009 during the reporting month.
+Water samples were taken on 1st October 2009. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F_Filter was collected during the reporting month.
+Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 Chemical application according to the approved turfgrass management plan was applied during the reporting month.